keynan/bcms_s3/README.markdown

     config.cms.attachments.storage = :filesystem	# This gems sets this value to :s3 when required.

-Create a config/s3.yml file that contains your credentials and bucket.
-This should be in the following format:

-    access_key_id: your AWS access key
-    secret_access_key: your AWS secret access key
-    bucket: your unique bucket name

 ### Configuring S3

 Before you can upload files, you will need to create an S3 bucket (one or more) and configure that.
-You can configure in either:

-	# config/s3.yml
-	bucket: your_project_bucket_name

-Which will use the same bucket in development, testing and production.
-Or in an environment file (if you want buckets for each environment)
+In an environment file (if you want buckets for each environment)

 	# config/environments/production.rb
 	config.cms.attachments.s3_bucket = "your_project_bucket_production"

 	# config/environments/development.rb
 	config.cms.attachments.s3_bucket = "your_project_bucket_development"

+### S3 Bucket Policy Example (example-bucket > properties > permissions > add policy)

+{
+        "Id": "Policy144777732",
+        "Version": "2012-10-17",
+        "Statement": [
+        {
+                "Sid": "Stmt1441324553848",
+                "Action": [
+                          "s3:GetObject"
+                          ],
+                "Effect": "Allow",
+                "Resource": "arn:aws:s3:::example-bucket/*",
+                "Principal": "*"
+        }
+        ]
+}

 ## Remaining todos